Kristaps Porziņģis: 2020–21: Playoff fallout

 However, Porziņģis' numbers dropped drastically during the first round of the playoffs, averaging 13.1 points per game and grabbing 5.4 rebounds per game.
-The Mavericks would go onto lose in the first round to the Los Angeles Clippers for the second consecutive season in seven games.
-Following the series, Porziņģis would get roundly mocked for his subpar performance during the series with many fans calling him "Pandemic P", a name originally used for mocking Paul George for his abysmal performance during the 2020 playoffs.
+The Mavericks went on to lose in the first round to the Los Angeles Clippers for the second consecutive season in seven games.
+Following the series, Porziņģis was roundly mocked by fans for his subpar performance during the series, with many calling him "Pandemic P", a name originally used for mocking Paul George for his abysmal performance during the 2020 playoffs.
 Porziņģis was disgruntled with his role in the first round series against the Clippers, often being relegated to a decoy or three-point spacing threat.
-Rumors of him wanting a trade in the offseason began to form, but nothing came of it.
-Porziņģis began training for the upcoming season.
+Rumors of Porziņģis wanting a trade in the offseason began to form, but nothing came of it.
+He began training for the upcoming season.
 In an Instagram post, Porziņģis vowed to come back stronger and more refined and that the Unicorn 2.0 was incoming.

 2021–22 season: Final season in Dallas

 Following the 2021 playoffs, the Mavericks parted ways with long time head coach Rick Carlisle who resigned from his position as head coach after 13 seasons.
 Jason Kidd was hired as the team's new head coach, marking Porziņģis' sixth head coach in seven NBA seasons.
 The 2021 offseason was the first offseason that Porziņģis was not recovering from injury since entering the league in 2015.

-Porziņģis scored 11 points, grabbed five rebounds and recorded two blocks in the Mavericks season opening 113-87 loss to the Atlanta Hawks.
-Porziņģis played three games before missing a string of games with lower back tightness.
-He returned to action 6 November 2021, against the Boston Celtics.
-He scored 21 points and grabbed seven rebounds.
-Porziņģis scored 10 of his points in the fourth quarter, including a putback dunk to tie the game at 104.
-Porziņģis scored a then season-high 32 points in a 123–109 victory over the San Antonio Spurs on 12 November 2021.
-Porziņģis then had another then season-high 34 points in a 132-117 victory over the Portland Trail Blazers on 27 December 2021.
-During a 104-91 victory against the Memphis Grizzlies on 23 January 2022, Porziņģis recorded a season-high six blocks.
-On 29 January 2022, Porziņģis would play in what would be his last game as a Maverick against the Indiana Pacers; Porziņģis left during the middle of the game due to a knee bruise.
+Porziņģis recorded 11 points, five rebounds, and two blocks during the season-opening 113–87 loss to the Atlanta Hawks on 21 October 2021.
+He played three games before missing a string of games with lower back tightness.
+Porziņģis returned to action against the Boston Celtics on 6 November, scoring 21 points and grabbed seven rebounds.
+He scored 10 of his points in the fourth quarter, including a put-back dunk to tie the game at 104 and the Mavericks went on to win 107–104.
+Porziņģis scored a then season-high 32 points in a 123–109 victory over the San Antonio Spurs on 12 November.
+He then had another then season-high 34 points in a 132–117 victory over the Portland Trail Blazers on 27 December.
+During a 104–91 victory against the Memphis Grizzlies on 23 January 2022, Porziņģis recorded a season-high six blocks.
+On 29 January, he played in what would be his final game as a Maverick against the Indiana Pacers; Porziņģis left during the middle of the game due to a knee bruise.